Article by Mark Trotta

 Benelli SEI 750cc

-Although completed in 1972, internal issues within the company prevented the SEI (Italian for six) from being released until 1974.
+Although completed in 1972, internal issues within the company prevented the SEI (pronounced 'Say') from being released until 1974.
 Essentially an inline-four 500cc engine with two extra cylinders, the girth of the inline six was narrowed by moving the alternator off the left side of the motor and mounting it behind the cylinders.

 Benelli SEI 900cc

 The KZ was a complex, sophisticated machine.
-Using a trio of 2-barrel Mikuni 32mm carbs, the double-overhead cam motor put out 120-horsepower and 85 ft/lb of torque.
+Using a trio of two-barrel Mikuni 32mm carbs, the dual-cam motor put out 120-horsepower and 85 ft/lb of torque.
 A driveshaft was used to deliver power to the rear wheel.
 Weighing over 700 pounds, road tests of the era showed the big Kaw topping 140 mph, with quarter-mile times under 12 seconds.

 The following year, Honda introduced their six-cylinder bike, the twin-cam, 24 valve CBX-1000.
 Achieving a satisfactory engine width (rider's knee-to-knee) was solved by tilting the engine forward in the chassis 33 degrees, then mounting the carburetors with a V-shaped manifold.
 By doing this, all six carbs angled in towards the centerline of the motorcycle.